You Should Lunge To Prevent Back Pain

-Why should we lunge to relieve back pain?
+Why should we lunge to relieve the pain?

-How can exercise for your leg muscles benefit your spine?
+How exercise for your leg muscles can help your spine?

 Shouldn’t I exercise my back instead of my legs?

 Not really.
-The connection between using your leg muscles and the health of your back matters!
-The driving factor for lunges and back pain is with your HIPS and LEGS.
+Using your leg muscles more matters!
+The biggest factor for lunges and pain relief is with your HIPS and LEGS.

-Did you find that you may have cringed at the thought of having to lunge to help your pain?
-Well, the sad news is that if you don’t like to lunge or even squat, then you most likely have back pain because of your neglect.
-It may sound mean to say it but it’s the truth.
+Did you find that you may have cringed at the thought of having to do it to help stop your pain?
+Well, the sad news is that if you don’t like to lunge or even squat, then you most likely have found your cause.
+It may sound harsh but it’s the truth.

 Remember this rule!
-The more active and stable your hip and pelvis are, the more stable your lower back will be.
+The more active and stable your hip and pelvis are, the more stable your spine will be.
+More stability means less pain.

-By exercising with lunges, your hip muscles are activated and recruited to function to help your body remain upright, aligned and level.
+By exercising this way, your hip muscles are activated and recruited to function to help your body remain upright, aligned and level.

 The time that you had to lunge but didn’t want to

-However, by adding lunges to your daily routine, you will be able to perform ALL activities more effectively, efficiently and with more power.
+However, by adding it to your daily routine, you will be able to perform ALL activities more effectively, efficiently and with more power.

 Almost every exercise and activity requires the healthy movement and power that lunges provide.

-Any activity that requires you to lower your body closer to the ground should incorporate lunges or squats at the very least.
-In fact, we can avoid back injuries from many daily activities at home and away.
+Any activity that requires you to lower your body closer to the ground should incorporate this action at the very least.
+In fact, we can avoid these injuries from many daily activities at home and away.

-Back pain is more frequent when you don’t train your body to lunge as you bend down.
+The pain only becomes more frequent when you don’t train your body to use your legs as you bend down.
 Most of us would rather lean over or bend forward instead of bending at the knees and hips.
-You can avoid back spasms by avoiding this bad habit.
+You can avoid spasms by avoiding this bad habit.